NijilChandran/Kubernetes-Projects/README.md

 + helm upgrade has issues on helm chart version 1.8.0.
 Use a separate postgresql to avoid this issue
 + Workarounds
    + Continue on the Helm chart version 1.7.0 .
-   + Will need additional modifications to the values.yaml to re-install after making any changes
+   + Will need additional modifications to the values.yaml to re-install